Phishing Education: two case studies and tips

 by | Nov 3, 2022 | Security, Web, Windows

-creative interpretation of searching for a suspicious email in a crowd.
+searching for a suspicious email from a bunch of emails.

 Continuous phishing education is important to anyone who uses the Internet.
 So, pretty much everyone.
 A “successful” phishing campaign can lead to the loss of sensitive data, personal information distributed, or extortion.